Salary Expectations in Criminal Justice Careers

 - Specific requirements for a career as a police officer will vary between agencies and jurisdictions, but as far as careers go, a police job is perhaps one of the best opportunities for both those with and without college degrees.

-- Police officer salaries will range between around $30,000 and up to $90,000, though the starting salary will usually be in the low 30 to 40 thousands.
+- Police officer salaries will range between around $30,000 and up to $90,000, though the starting salary will usually be in the low 30 to 40,000s.
 Many departments offer stepped pay plans and longevity pay, so the longer your career, the more you may be able to earn.
 In addition, careers in policing often offer a number of opportunities to promote and rise through the ranks.

 - Forensic Psychologist: Forensic psychologists have a wide variety of job functions, and the title itself may refer to a number of different jobs.
 Simply put, a forensic psychologist is a psychologist who works with the law in some capacity or another.
 This may include jury consulting, prison counseling, criminal profiling, psychological evaluations of defendants and many other careers.